nshiab/simple-data-analysis/CONTRIBUTING.md

 Feel free to start a [conversation](https://github.com/nshiab/simple-data-analysis/discussions) if some questions you have are not answered below.

+You can also check [this tutorial](https://github.com/firstcontributions/first-contributions) as a ressource.

 And thank you for your interest in contributing!

 ## 1 - Create an issue